ApexBuggy/wheel-heating/README.md

 MLX90614 > MLX90614\_Set\_Address), or
 [here](https://github.com/sparkfun/SparkFun_MLX90614_Arduino_Library/blob/master/examples/MLX90614_Set_Address/MLX90614_Set_Address.ino).
 For each new sensor, connect it to an arduino and give it a new address by changing newAddress in the example.
-I used 0x5A, 0x5B, 0x5C, and 0x5D.
+I used 0x5A, 0x5B, and 0x5C.
+They should all respond to address 0x0, so you should be able to use that as the oldAddress if you aren't sure what the actual address is.

 ## Additional Resources
 * Adafruit has a good tutorial on using the IR thermometer: